 As of Tuesday, 55 people have fallen ill in 12 states: Florida, Kansas, Maryland, Missouri, New Hampshire, New York, Ohio, Pennsylvania, Tennessee, Utah, Wisconsin and Wyoming.
 There have been 13 hospitalizations and no deaths reported.
 The first case within this outbreak occurred over a year ago, in September 2016.

 Symptoms, which typically begin within two to five days of contact with the bacteria, last around a week, though some people don't experience any signs of illness.

 While many cases go unreported, about 14 cases for every 100,000 people are diagnosed each year in the United States, according to the CDC.
 Overall, campylobacteriosis -- which occurs much more frequently in the summer months than in the winter -- is estimated to affect over 1.3 million persons every year.

 Almost every patient recovers within five days without treatment, though drinking extra fluids is recommended.
 In rare cases, an infection can lead to complications, including paralysis and even death.

-People sickened in the current outbreak range in age from younger than 1 year to 64 years old.
+People sickened in the current outbreak range in age from younger than 1 year to 86 years old.

 Most people become infected with campylobacteriosis through eating raw or undercooked poultry.
 Most infections are singular and not part of an outbreak.

 By contrast, outbreaks of campylobacteriosis are often linked to unpasteurized dairy products, contaminated water, poultry and produce.

-The investigation is ongoing, according to the CDC, which is working with the US Department of Agriculture's Animal and Plant Inspection Service, and several health departments.
+The investigation is ongoing, according to the CDC, which is working with the US Department of Agriculture's Animal and Plant Inspection Service and several health departments.